from £54 /night help Price for guests, Nights

 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

-Bryn Awelon Bach is a new 5 Star cottage set in the open Countryside with spectacular views over Moelfre Bay.
+Bryn Awelon Bach is a 5 Star Visit Wales graded holiday cottage set in the open Countryside with spectacular views over Moelfre Bay.
 It is an ideal base for coastel walking, bird watchings, golfing, fishing, cycling, site seeing, widlife and visiting many of the sandy beaches on Anglesey.

 Local amenities are a 20 minutues stroll which include the Life Boat Station, Sea Watch Centre, local pub, Bakery Anns Pantry, Fish and Chip Shop/cafe.
 Lligwy Beach is a 5 minute drive passing the anicent monuments on the way and the old Chapel.